 Our program is a modular format, which allows recruits to either complete the entire year of training or to attend in modules.
 Modules are completed in descending order: Module III, then Module II, and then Module I.

 For more information about this format, click here.

 Police Academy News:

-The next Police Academy (Class 28) begins in January 2019 starting with Module III.
+The next academy, Class 29, will begin in January 2020 with Module III.